Geneviève Hersent

 Geneviève dubbed the boy Rémy in Sans Famille under her regular name...

 ...but made use of her old pseudonym 'Geneviève Gerald' for the dubbing of Mrs. Milligan in the same film.
+She also dubbed other characters in the film uncredited.

 Leobunny, the little lion cub that Geneviève dubbed in English, French and Italian.